Sanjeevi-29/DemoHosting/README.md

 This Repo is only for my learning purpose,

-For exploring git pages with custom domain
+For exploring git pages with custom domain,

 X/O game is developed using ChatGPT,

-Corona Runnger is developed https://github.com/zouariste orginal repo link https://github.com/zouariste/corona-runner
+Corona Runner is developed by https://github.com/zouariste

+orginal repo link https://github.com/zouariste/corona-runner